RedHatInsights/compliance-backend/README.md

 The API documentation can be found at `Settings.path_prefix/Settings.app_name`.
 To generate the docs, run `rake rswag:specs:swaggerize`.
 You may also get the OpenAPI definition at `Settings.path_prefix/Settings.app_name/v1/openapi.json`
 The OpenAPI version 3.0 description can be found at `Settings.path_prefix/Settings.app_name/openapi`.
 You can build this API by converting the JSON representation (OpenAPI 2.x) using [swagger2openapi](https://github.com/Mermade/oas-kit/blob/master/packages/swagger2openapi).

+## GraphiQL access (development only)

+You need to have a valid identity header set in the `X_RH_IDENTITY` environment variable for the `rails` container.
+If the header is correct, you can access the frontend using the http://localhost:3000/api/compliance/graphiql address.

 ## Database migration notes

 Database migrations need to be run prior to intialization of backend containers,